 For 15 years, Rene dedicated himself to teaching and coaching at Colonial High School.
 As a coach for the track and cross country programs, he created a culture of winning and success where there once was none.
 It is through his devotion and faith in his athletes that he was able to accomplish what no other coach in Colonial’s 53 year history could.
 In 2011, he led his boys Cross Country Team at Colonial High School to its first ever state title, at the same time winning Colonial’s first state title in any sport.

 In 2014, Rene decided he wanted to do more and decided to run for the State House.
 He took his “crusade for our kids” and his conservative values door to door.
-The voters agreed twice by re-electing him in 2016 as well.
+The voters agreed twice by re-electing him in 2016 and 2018.

-In 2018, Rene needs your support.
-Help get Rene back to Tallahassee to keep working on your behalf.
+In 2020, Rene needs your support once more.
+Help get Rene back to Tallahassee to keep working on your behalf for his last term.